MTN-Group/MoMoAPIs_Php_sdk/README.md

     -   `MobileMoney::PRODUCTION` for Production
 2.  `$env['reference_id']` the reference id or user Id (can be obtained from partner gateway.In Sandbox account it can be generated using user provisioning APIs.)
 3.  `$env['momo_api_key']` the API key of the user (can be obtained from partner gateway or sandbox user provisioning APIs).
-4.  `$bcAuthorizeFormData` is the form data that is needed to pass through BcAuthorize API in momoapi.
-For details see documentation [here](https://momodeveloper.mtn.com/docs/services/collection/operations/bc-authorize?).
-5.   `$Oauth2TokenFormData` is the form data that must be passed to oauth2 token momo api.([documentation](https://momodeveloper.mtn.com/docs/services/collection/operations/CreateOauth2Token?))

 Other optional functions available for `MobileMoney` class are: